Nanra/cryptocurrency-languages/README.md

 # Cryptocurrency Languages
-List of Programming Language used by Cryptocurrency for Developing Core Network, Smart Contract, or Applications.
+List of Programming Language used by Cryptocurrency for Developing ***Core Network, Smart Contract, or Applications.***

-Information about programming language used by Cryptocurrencies referred from official repositories of the Cryptocurrency source code.
+Information about programming language used by Cryptocurrencies referred from official repositories of the cryptocurrency source code.

 ***Note: The Cryptocurrency list is not ordered by star or market cap, just random order.***